-In Canada, TSX Trust Company ("TSX Trust") is a federal trust company regulated by the Office of the Superintendent of Financial Institutions and is licensed to operate as a trust corporation in all provinces and territories in Canada.
+In Canada, TSX Trust Company ("TSX Trust") is a federal trust company regulated by the Office of the Superintendent of Financial Institutions and is licensed to operate as a trust company in all provinces and territories in Canada.
 In the U.S, TSX Trust is registered with and has reporting obligations to the SEC as a transfer agent pursuant to the Securities Exchange Act of 1934.

 An exchange or clearing house operating in Canada must be recognized in certain jurisdictions under applicable legislation.
 In some circumstances, an exchange or clearing house may obtain an exemption from this requirement.
-The Ontario, Québec, Alberta and British Columbia securities regulatory authorities have issued recognition or exemption orders and oversee TMX Group and the operations of Toronto Stock Exchange, TSX Venture Exchange, TSX Alpha Exchange, MX, CDCC, CDS and CDS Clearing.
-The OSC is the lead regulator for TSX Inc. and TSX Alpha Exchange.
-TMX Group operates under recognition orders granted by the AMF and the OSC.
+The Ontario, Québec, Alberta and British Columbia securities regulatory authorities have issued recognition or exemption orders and oversee TMX Group and the operations of Toronto Stock Exchange, TSX Venture Exchange, Alpha Exchange Inc., MX, CDCC, CDS and CDS Clearing.
+The OSC is the lead regulator for TSX Inc. and Alpha Exchange Inc. TMX Group operates under recognition orders granted by the AMF and the OSC.
 The ASC and BCSC are the joint lead regulators for TSX Venture Exchange Inc. The AMF is the lead regulator for MX.
 CDCC, CDS and CDS Clearing operate under recognition orders from the OSC, the AMF and the BCSC.

-The lead regulator of an exchange, or recognizing regulator in the case of a clearing house or clearing agency, focuses on, among other things, the listing or eligibility standards and trading or clearing activities (embodied in the rules of the exchange or the clearing house or clearing agency), including its market quality rules, and, in the case of Toronto Stock Exchange, TSX Venture Exchange and TSX Alpha Exchange, universal market integrity rules approved by all the recognizing regulators.
-Generally, the lead regulator of an exchange must approve any new standards or rules or changes to existing rules.
+Exchange and clearing agency regulators focus on, and review and approve, among other things, the listing or eligibility standards and trading or clearing activities (embodied in the rules of the exchange or the clearing house or clearing agency).
+Generally, an exchange's or clearing agency's regulator(s) must approve any new standards or rules or changes to existing rules.
 In some instances, new rules or changes to existing rules must be published for a public comment period as part of the rule approval process.